Table of Contents

 |Rhabdomyolysis||Muscle symptoms with marked creatine kinase elevation, creatinine elevation, and myoglobinuria.|

-Rhabdomyolysis is responsible for approximately 15 % of all adult cases of acute kidney injuries (AKI) in the USA.
+Rhabdomyolysis is responsible for approximately 15% of all adult cases of acute kidney injuries (AKI) in the USA.
 Over 26,000 patients are diagnosed with rhabdomyolysis in the USA each year.
-Rhabdomyolysis is most common in males and African-Americans.
-Rhabdomyolysis affects the patient in the age group of < 10 and 60 > years old.
+Rhabdomyolysis is most common in males and African Americans.
+Rhabdomyolysis affects patients in the age group of < 10 and 60 > years.

-It has been estimated that half of the children who develop acute rhabdomyolysis are going to develop AKI.
+According to estimates, half of the children who develop acute rhabdomyolysis will develop AKI.